Ivolutio/SteamGamePicker/README.md

 ## Usage
 1. Clone this repo, open it in Visual Studio.
-2. In SteamGamePicker.cs change the `SteamWebAPIKey` varialbe to your [Steam Web API Key](http://steamcommunity.com/dev/registerkey).
+2. In SteamGamePicker.cs change the `SteamWebAPIKey` variable to your [Steam Web API Key](https://steamcommunity.com/dev/apikey).
 3. Run/Build
 4. Enter your SteamID in the corresponding textbox, choose your playtime filter.
 5. Click `Get Games` to fetch the list.